profile curation and automated feeds by GRRL! updated: January 25, 2026

 FACTIOD:

-Arianna's full bio:
+Arianna's bio:

 The most successful female driver in NASCAR Whelen Euro Series history didn’t start racing until she was 22—and then took a 14-year break to finish her education and raise her son before coming back to absolutely dominate the Lady Trophy with three championships and 32 wins.